r95222023/AI-Algorithms/ResNet50/README.md

-Here's a README based on the provided code:

----

 # ResNet50 Implementation in TensorFlow/Keras

 This repository contains an implementation of the ResNet50 architecture using TensorFlow and Keras.
 ResNet50 is a popular deep convolutional neural network architecture known for its ability to train very deep networks by utilizing residual connections.